 - Holidays, weddings or other family-related events;

-- Attendance at, or participation in, sporting, musical or other events;
+- Attendance at sporting or other extra-curricular events;

 Will my circumstances be treated as confidential?

-The academic regulations are very clear that completed Extenuating Circumstances Forms and evidence will be kept confidential and will be treated as sensitive personal data in line with the Data Protection Act 1998.
+The Extenuating Circumstances Policy and Procedure very clear that completed Extenuating Circumstances Forms and evidence will be kept confidential and will be treated as sensitive personal data.
 The form and supporting information will be shared only with appropriate University staff.
-This will include your personal tutor and authorised members of the Examing Board / Extenuating Circumstances Group, to allow formal consideration of the impact of the circumstances on the student's academic performance.
+This may include your personal tutor and authorised members of the Extenuating Circumstances Group, to allow formal consideration of the impact of the circumstances on your academic performance.

 Will extenuating circumstances affect Fitness to Practise?

-If you are studying a programme leading to a 'professional accreditation', such as Nursing, Pharmacy, Medicine, Social Work (etc.) and you are subject to Fitness to Practise rules, submitting extenuating circumstances may give your academic school cause to consider your Fitness to Practise.
+If you are studying a programme leading to a 'professional accreditation', such as Nursing, Pharmacy, Medicine, Social Work (etc.) and you are subject to Fitness to Practise rules, submitting extenuating circumstances may give your academic school cause to consider your Fitness to Practise and/or refer you to Occupational Health for assessment.
 Talk to Student Advice in confidence if you are concerned.

 How to report extentuating circumstances